You live or want to settle in Germany and you are looking for information on the topic car insurance Germany?

 Discount on your car insurance policy depending on the type of your car – Typklasse

-When setting the price for car insurance, insurance companies also look at how many accidents happen with certain types of cars.
+When setting the price for car insurance, insurance companies in Germany also look at how many accidents happen with certain types of cars.

 The more accidents or damages happen with one type of car, the higher the price of the car insurance policy.

-- Comprehensive cover car insurance in Germany – Vollkaskoversicherung: Typklasse from 10 to 34 (25 Typklassen – 25 car classes)
+Comprehensive cover car insurance – Vollkaskoversicherung: Typklasse from 10 to 34 (25 Typklassen – 25 car classes)

-- The partial cover car insurance in Germany – Teilkaskoversicherung: Typklasse from 10 to 33 (24 Typklassen – 24 car classes)
+The partial cover car insurance – Teilkaskoversicherung: Typklasse from 10 to 33 (24 Typklassen – 24 car classes)

 - Deductibile or own-contribution (Selbstbeteiligung)